 I remember shaking as we’d set out on the cruise liner.
 The Great War was over, there were no longer German U-Boats picking off passenger liners, but the nature of the cross-pacific journey that my Mother had chosen to take was still fraught with paranoia and fear.
 I only remember leaving our beloved home country, the United States.
 The 80 days between our departure from hectic New York City and arrival at even more hectic (yet exotic) Paris were a blur.

 On a mild, yet damp morning we found our way to the fields that had been the stage of bloody horrors just a few years before.
 Although it had been years since the last shot was fired, those grim churned fields had maintained their sense of dread and foreboding.
 There were no graves to visit; no memorial plaque marked the sacrifice our loved ones made.
 We left, hand in hand feeling unsatisfied – requiring a miracle in order to restore us.

 We both piled onto a bus that could not have exceeded the speed of 50 mph for the entire 500-plus miles journey.
 Although the stressful journey from the States has been lost to my memory, I remember that 12-hour coach journey as if it were yesterday.
-Worn out and tearful, when we finally arrived at our villa in the South of France we both found ourselves too tired to do anything but flop onto our beds and sleep for the remainder of the day.
+Worn out and tearful, when we finally arrived at our villa in southern France we both found ourselves too tired to do anything but flop onto our beds and sleep for the remainder of the day.